aGotelli/Andrea_Gotelli_EROLA_Assignment/README.md

 required when we it registers a the position associated to a room and to check whether the target is reachable or not.

 ###### <a name="RB-LRCB"></a>laserReadingCallback
 This subscriber callback is another key point of the application.
 This function handles the safety of the robot keeping it away from the walls.
 To this aim, it relies on the laser scan and specifically on the measured distance from the walls.
 If refers to the distance from the robot to the walls on its sides.
 If a wall is too close to one side the function computes a twist which makes the robot rotate sightly on the opposite direction, thus keeping it from colliding to the wall.
-The computed twist is used in the [Track Ball](#RSMD-NB-TB) state together with the one computed in [imageReceived](#RB-IR).
+If the robot come close to a wall if front of it, the value of the boolean robot_in_danger is set to true.
+The computed twist is used in the [Track Ball](#RSMD-NB-TB) state together with the one computed in [imageReceived](#RB-IR), while the value of robot_in_danger allows (or not) the robot to move slightly forward if the ball is lost.